-PSY 101 Introduction to Psychology I 3 credits
+PSY 101 Introduction to Psychology I

-In this self-paced, instructor-led class, you'll apply psychological principles and theory to your everyday life.
-In addition to foundational topics like psychology as a science, learning and memory, human development, and consciousness, each student creates an individualized path through the course by choosing to study topics like stress and health, psychological disorders and therapy, and human sexuality.
+In this course, students will apply psychological principles and theory to their everyday lives.
+In addition to foundational topics like psychology as a science, learning and memory, human development, and consciousness, they will learn about some more specific topics like stress and health, psychological disorders and therapy, and human sexuality.
 Concepts learned in this course can be applied in any career to better understand behavior, thought, and emotion.